 - 1. To provide an effective program of student personnel services and counseling. - 2.
-To provide, through general education, opportunities for personal growth and development. - To provide university parallel course work designed to transfer to senior colleges and universities toward the baccalaureate degree. - 4.
+To provide, through general education, opportunities for personal growth and development. - 3.
+To provide university parallel course work designed to transfer to senior colleges and universities toward the baccalaureate degree. - 4.
 To provide occupational education in specialized areas for those students who wish to become employable upon program completion. - 5.
-To provide, through continuing education, opportunities for students who have assumed adult responsibilities and must attend school on a part-time basis.
+To provide, through continuing education, opportunities for students who have assumed adult responsibilities and must attend school on a part-time basis. - 6.
+To provide, through seminars, lectures, and discussion groups, programs of worthy leisure value, usually on a non-credit basis.